-WiMAX is short for Worldwide Interoperability for Microwave Access.
+What is WiMAX ?
+WiMAX stands for Worldwide Interoperability for Microwave Access.
 It is a metropolitan wireless standard created by the companies Intel and Alvarion in 2002 and ratified by the IEEE (Institute of Electrical and Electronics Engineers) under the name IEEE-802.16.
 More precisely, WiMAX is the commercial designation that the WiMAX Forum gives to devices which conform to the IEEE 802.16 standard, in order to ensure a high level of interoperability among them.
 Devices certified by the WiMAX Forum can carry the following logo:

 The goal of WiMAX is to provide high-speed Internet access in a coverage range several kilometres in radius.
-In theory, WiMAX provides for speeds around 70 Mbps with a range of 50 kilometres.
+In theory, WiMAX’s speed is around 70 Mbps with a range of 50 kilometres.
 The WiMAX standard has the advantage of allowing wireless connections between a base transceiver station (BTS) and thousands of subscribers without requiring that they be in a direct line of sight (LOS) with that station.
 This technology is called NLOS for non-line-of-sight.
 In reality, WiMAX can only bypass small obstructions like trees or a house and cannot cross hills or large buildings.
 When obstructions are present, actual throughput might be under 20 Mbps.

-At the heart of WiMAX technology is the base transceiver station, a central antenna which communicates with subscribers' antennas.
+At the heart of WiMAX technology is the BTS, a central antenna that communicates with subscribers' antennas.
 The term point-multipoint link is used for WiMAX's method of communication.

 The revisions of the IEEE 802.16 standard fall into two categories: